Accountants aren’t always checking your accounts

 The company goes past its year-end and then sends off a copy of the accounting software file to the accountant or, in a cloud accounting world, the accountant logs in to the software in order to prepare the annual accounts.

 The accountant, in their accounts preparation software, makes some adjustments – typically to do with bad debts, accruals, corporation tax, dividends etc. – and produces the accounts to be submitted to Companies House.

-So far, so good, but the accountant should then make very sure that all of the adjustments he’s made are properly reflected in the client’s own software.
+So far, so good, but the accountant should then make very sure that all of the adjustments are properly reflected in the client’s own software.
 If not, the client’s own bookkeeping is simply wrong.

 If your management accounts are wrong then, to put it bluntly, you don’t know how your business is performing.

 HMRC turn up for an inspection of the adequacy of accounting records (something they’ve started to do) and find that the accounts they have received with the corporation tax return are different from the records they’re looking at and it’s not a good start to their inspection!

 It is one of the first things we check when companies change to Blue Dot Consulting for their accounting work.
 Worryingly, more often than not there is a difference between the company’s books and the accounts at Companies House.

 What can be done?

 As more and more businesses adopt cloud accounting solutions we should see this problem less often.